Fritzl case: Aftermath

 In September 2021, a decision was made to release Fritzl from a psychiatric detention facility to a regular prison, where he was to continue to serve his life sentence.
 That decision was based on a psychiatric report which said he no longer posed any danger.
+In November 2021, the ruling was appealed and overturned, and the Regional Court of Krems was ordered to reconsider the case.

-The ruling was appealed, and in late April 2022, a panel of three judges decided that Josef Fritzl could be moved.
+In late April 2022, a panel of three judges decided that Fritzl could be moved.
 The decision was based on a supplementary psychiatric report submitted in March.
-However, a court ruled that he will remain in the psychiatric facility until an appeal to the Higher Regional Court in Vienna is heard.
-There are reports that he is suffering from dementia.
-The move to a regular prison means that Fritzl, who received a life sentence, will be eligible for parole in 2023, having served the initial 15 years of his sentence.
+The court ruled that he would remain in the psychiatric facility until an appeal to the Higher Regional Court in Vienna was heard.
+The move to a regular prison would mean that Fritzl, who received a life sentence, was eligible for parole in 2023, having served the initial fifteen years of his sentence.
+In January 2024, Fritzl applied to Krems regional court for release from prison into a nursing home, but the application was rejected.

-True crime media
+On 25 January 2024, the Higher Regional Court approved Fritzl's move to a regular prison, amid reports that he was suffering from dementia.
+Within a week, prosecutors filed a complaint seeking to overturn the decision in a higher court.
+In May 2024, the court dismissed the complaint and again ruled that Fritzl should be transferred.

+Media

 The case was featured in the 2008 documentary, The Longest Night: Secrets of the Austrian Cellar and the 2010 documentary, Monster: The Josef Fritzl Story.

-The 2009 book, The Crimes of Josef Fritzl: Uncovering the Truth, by Stefanie Marsh and Bojan Pancevski, is about the case.
+The 2009 book The Crimes of Josef Fritzl: Uncovering the Truth, by Stefanie Marsh and Bojan Pancevski, is about the case.
 The 2009 true crime book Secrets in the Cellar by John Glatt details the case.

 Room author Emma Donoghue was inspired by the crimes, and her novel inspired a film adaptation with the same name.
 In 2021, Lifetime released a film inspired by the Fritzl case titled Girl in the Basement which is part of Lifetime's "Ripped from the Headlines" feature films.
 The film is directed by Elisabeth Röhm and it stars Stefanie Scott, Judd Nelson, and Joely Fisher.